nikhilnathr/taskord/README.md

 ## About Taskord

 - **✅ Tasks:** All tasks are public and added to our maker profiles.
-- **🔥 Streaks:** Earn a shipping streak by completing at least one todo every day, which helps you to stay productive.
+- **🔥 Reputation:** Earn a shipping streak by completing at least one todo every day, which helps you to stay productive.
 - **😀 Makers:** Community of peeps who ships constantly.
 - **📦 Products:** Ship your products to Taskord and make regular updates about the product and even add tasks to them.
 - **💬 Q&A:** Get your questions answered and your answers questioned.